 Egypt Renews Call For Middle East Nuclear-Weapon-Free Zone

-Israel, meanwhile, has not joined the NPT, drawing criticism at the United Nations and fueling regional concerns over a potential arms race.
+Israel, meanwhile, has not joined the NPT, drawing criticism at the United Nations, and fueling regional concerns over a potential arms race.– NNN-MENA

 Legal Disclaimer: